openbraininstitute/scholarag/README.md

 * `/xocs_xml`: Parses XMLs coming from Scopus (Elsevier)
 * `/pypdf_pdf`: Parses PDFs without keeping the structure of the document.
 * `/grobid_pdf`: Parses PDFs keeping the structure of the document.

+## Funding and Acknowledgement

+The development of this software was supported by funding to the Blue Brain Project, a research center of the École polytechnique fédérale de Lausanne (EPFL), from the Swiss government’s ETH Board of the Swiss Federal Institutes of Technology.

+Copyright (c) 2024 Blue Brain Project/EPFL